Edible plants: vegetables and fruit.

 Sea vegetables.

 Sea vegetables are edible marine plants and algae.
-Examples: Nori, kelp, wakame, dulse.
+Examples: nori, kelp, wakame, dulse.
 They are high in iodine, calcium, magnesium, and other trace minerals.

 Best cooking methods: steaming, boiling, or using in soups and salads.